ddnexus/pagy/docs/guides/how-to.md

 ==- Raise Pagy::RangeError exceptions

-With the OFFSET pagination technique, it may happen that the users/clients paginate over the end of the record set or records go deleted and a user went to a stale page.
+With the OFFSET pagination technique, it may happen that the users/clients paginate after the end of the collection (when one or a few records got deleted) and a user went to a stale page.

 By default, Pagy doesn't raise any exceptions for requesting an out-of-range page.
-Instead, it does not retrieve any records and serves the UI navigators as usual, so the user can visit a different page.
+Instead, it does not retrieve any records and serves the navs as usual, so the user can visit a different page.

-Sometimes you may want to take a diffrent action, so you can set the `raise_range_error: true` option, `rescue` it and do whatever fits your app better.
+Sometimes you may want to take a diffrent action, so you can set the option `raise_range_error: true`, `rescue` it and do whatever fits your app better.
 For example:

 ```ruby controller